 ThirdPartyTrust is a third party risk management automation platform where enterprises and vendors connect to easily complete risk assessments, exchange security documentation, track, and monitor risks.

-With flexible fit-for-purpose features, the tool adapts to help you stay ahead of any mid-cycle, sudden events like the Log4j vulnerability.
+With flexible fit-for-purpose features, the tool adapts to help you stay ahead of zero days or sudden events like the Log4j vulnerability.
 The ability to rapidly create and distribute a simple questionnaire among your vendors to manage potential threats can make the difference between business as usual and business continuity issues.

 ThirdPartyTrust has developed a brief Log4j Vulnerability Impact Questionnaire that customers can use: